 - Serve immediately.
 Top with maple syrup and berries.

-- To reheat or make crispier, place the waffle in the toaster and toast for 2-3 minutes.
+- To reheat or make crispier, place the waffle in the toaster and toast for 2-3 minutes.ย

-- If the batter looks too thin, add 1-2 tbsp of extra muffin mix at a time until it reaches a thick batter.
-If the batter looks too thick, add 1-2 tbsp of extra almond milk until it reaches a pourable consistency.
+- If the batter looks too thin: add 1-2 tbsp of extra muffin mix at a time until it reaches a thick batter.

-- Make sure to grease your waffle iron for each waffle, before filling it with batter.
-Because Belgian waffles have deeper pockets, they're more prone to getting stuck in the iron.
+- Make sure to grease your waffle iron for each waffle:ย before filling it with batter.
+Because Belgian waffles have deeper pockets, they’re more prone to getting stuck in the iron.

 - If you only have a normal waffle iron, no problem!
 You can still use this recipe, but the batter will yield more waffles.
 You'll want to pour less batter into the iron, so it doesn't overflow.
 Try pouring 1/4 cup - 1/2 cup instead of 3/4 of a cup.

-Want to Save this Recipe for Later?
+Want to save this recipe for later?
 Pin it to Pinterest!